j-hunter/frc-team342-programming-lessons/gettingstarted/README.md

 manage code and other related projects.
 Which git tools you use is up to you, but these lessons will cover the installation and use of Git for Windows.

+Also basic text editing concepts may be included here to practice working with version control of text files.

 # Basic computer concepts

 TODO Basic computer science and computer system knowledge that students are